mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![SSH Connection Info](images/vmconnect_ssh1.png)

-1. You will notice that by default the instance listens on port 8080 using HTTP.
+1. Jenkins, by default, listens on port 8080 using HTTP.
 If you want to set up HTTPS communication, you will need to provide an SSL certificate.
 If you do not setup HTTPS communication, the best way to make sure the sign-in credentials are not leaked due to a "Man-in-the-middle" attack is to only log in using SSH tunneling.
 An SSH tunnel is an encrypted tunnel created through an SSH protocol connection, which can be used to transfer unencrypted traffic over an unsecured network.
-Simply run this command from a command prompt. **Note:** You should have Putty.exe in the path or provide an absolute path of the putty.exe command
+Simply run this command from a command prompt.
     ````cmd
     putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>
     ````
     ![Connecting from Putty](images/ssh2.png)

+    **Note:** You should have Putty.exe in the path or provide an absolute path of the putty.exe

 1. Login with the user name and password that you provided when you provisioned the VM.

-1. Once you are connected successfully, open a browser and type [http://localhost:8080](http://localhost:8080)
+1. Once you are connected successfully, open a browser on your host machine and type [http://localhost:8080](http://localhost:8080).
+You should see the Jenkins page.

-1. You will need to provide the initial admin password that Jenkins generates and saves it in a file on the server.
+1. For security reasons, Jenkins will generate a password and save it in a file on the server.
+You will need to provide that initial password to unlock Jenkins.

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

    **Note:** **At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
 The workaround is to use the default user name *admin* with the initial admin password (explained in step #7 below)**

-1. Return to the **Putty** terminal password and type the following command to open the file that has the initial admin password.
-Copy the text
+1. Return to the **Putty** terminal and type the following command to open the log file that contains the password.
+Copy the password
     >sudo vi /var/lib/jenkins/secrets/initialAdminPassword

     *You can double click on the line and use **CTRL+C** copy the text and place it in the clipboard.
 Press **ESC and then :q!** to exit the vi editor without saving the file*